 Every year, more than 2 million adults are released from prisons and jails in the United States.
 Of those, some 40 percent find themselves incarcerated within three years of their release.
 But prison education programs can curb the three-year rate of recidivism by as much as 13 full percentage points.
 Unfortunately, according to a new report commissioned by the U.S. Department of Justice, those education programs saw some drastic cuts in the four years immediately following the start of the recession, especially in states with higher prison populations.

-Shipments of devices with the Android operating system will surpass 1 billion units in 2014, according to a new forecast from market research firm Gartner.
+Smart phones running on Google's Android OS will approach 1 billion units by the end of this year, according to a new forecast from market research firm Gartner.

 The "STEM pipeline" is leaking.
 But according to a new study published today, there's a fairly straightforward way to patch it up: Expose high school students to the actual workplaces where science, technology, engineering and math are done.

 Florida's Nova Southeastern University broke ground today on a new Center for Collaborative Research (CCR), an $80 million research facility that will house an IBM supercomputer, one of the state's largest wet labs and more.

 Google's Android operating system is on more than three-quarters of all smart phones that shipped in 2013, with Apple's iOS making up most of the remainder.
 However, Windows smart phones are beginning to see substantial growth, with 2013 shipments in the tens of millions.

 AT&T is the latest company to become an affiliate sponsor of NYU Wireless, an academic wireless communications research center at New York University.

 Technological illiteracy and lack of supports for faculty members are critical problems facing colleges and universities.
 But they're solvable.
 Unfortunately, according to a new report released this week, much more difficult challenges loom for education.